How do you reduce paid acquisition costs for a fintech app? You give happy users a reason — and the tools — to invite their friends.

 Admin portal

-The admin panel let FinOps configure rules, track eligible users, and trigger distributions — no engineering required.
+The admin panel let FinOps configure rules, track eligible users, and trigger distributions — all without engineering.
 That hard constraint shaped every decision in this surface.

 Set eligibility rules